Villa Aurora

-The Villa Aurora at 520 Paseo Miramar is located in Pacific Palisades, Los Angeles and has been used as an artists' residence since 1995.
-It is the former home of the German-Jewish author Lion Feuchtwanger and his wife Marta.
-The Feuchtwangers bought this Spanish-style mansion in 1943 for only $9,000, the annual salary of a school teacher.
+The Villa Aurora, 520 Paseo Miramar, Pacific Palisades, Los Angeles, has been an artists' residence since 1995.
+It is the former home of the German Jewish author Lion Feuchtwanger and his wife Marta.
+The Feuchtwangers bought this Spanish-style mansion in 1943.
 The house was a popular meeting place for artists and the community of German-speaking émigrés.
-Lion Feuchtwanger wrote six of his historical novels in this house: Der Tag wird kommen, Waffen für Amerika, Die Jüdin von Toledo, Narrenweisheit oder Tod und Verklärung des Jean-Jacques Rousseau, Jefta und seine Töchter, and Goya oder der arge Weg der Erkenntnis.
+Lion Feuchtwanger wrote six of his historical novels in this house: The Day Will Come, Proud Destiny, The Jewess of Toledo, Tis folly to be wise, Jephthah and his Daughter, and This is the Hour.

+Today, the villa is operated by two institutions: the Villa Aurora & Thomas Mann House e.V., situated in Berlin, and the Friends of Villa Aurora Inc. in Los Angeles.
+It offers fellowships for artists-in-residence to stay at the villa, for German-based writers, visual artists, composers, and filmmakers.

 Construction

 Villa Aurora was part of a building project initiated by Arthur Weber and George Ley in cooperation with the Los Angeles Times, which reported routinely on the construction of this "demonstration house".
 Weber hired architect Mark Daniels and interior designer Rodney Benso.
 The house pipe organ was built by Santa Monica Artcraft.
-Villa Aurora was inspired by the Teruel Cathedral outside Sevilla, Spain.
 The wood for the ceilings was brought in from Spain and the fountains came from Italy.
-Malibu Potteries supplied the decorative tiles throughout the entire house.
 When Villa Aurora was finished in 1928, it featured the latest technological inventions and novelties in domestic design such as an electric garage openers, a dishwasher, a fridge and a gas range.
 Due to the depression, it was not sold, and the developer Weber and his family were forced to move in themselves in 1931.
 Financial problems forced Weber to leave the house in 1939 and the property sat idle.

-Villa Aurora and the Feuchtwangers

-In 1941, Lion Feuchtwanger and his wife Marta arrived in Los Angeles via New York and Mexico after having escaped from the South of France.
-Despite the fact that the Villa was in deplorable condition (with windows broken, the cellar full of debris, the garden overgrown) they bought the house in 1943 for the price of $9,000.
-They appreciated the location all the more as the landscape of Pacific Palisades reminded them of the Mediterranean where they had travelled extensively during the early days of their marriage.